SumoLogic/sumologic-documentation/docs/contributing/word-list.md

 **MB and Mbit. **MB is the acronym for megabytes.
 Mbit or Mb is the acronym for megabits.
 Make sure to capitalize correctly.
 Don't use a space between the acronym and the number.
 (Example: 10MB or 15Mbit.)

 **Menu.** When referring to a menu in the UI, use the word menu alone.
-Don't use drop-down menu, list, or selector.
+Don't use dropdown menu, list, or selector.

 **Messages tab.** When referring to the Messages tab (where non-aggregate search results are displayed) the term Messages is capitalized.